 Each speaker will have a maximum of 3 minutes.
 The time will be controlled by the Chairman and by a 'traffic light' system operated by the Committee Clerk.

-Objectors will have a maximum of 12 minutes in total, supporters will have 12 minutes in total, Ward, Parish or Town and County Councillors will have 3 minutes each and the applicant and/or agent will have 6 minutes in total to reply.
+Objectors will have a maximum of 12 minutes in total, supporters will have 12 minutes in total, Ward, adjoining Ward, Parish or Town and County Councillors will have 3 minutes each.